Turmeric For Arthritis: 6 Reasons You Should Use This Natural Painkiller

-Reduces Joint Swelling And Pain
+1. Reduces Joint Pain And Swelling

-Suppresses Inflammation In OA
+2. Suppresses Inflammation

-Prevents Cartilage Degradation And Protects Cartilage
+3. Prevents Cartilage Degradation And Protects Cartilage

-Fights Oxidative Stress Associated With Arthritis
+5. Fights Oxidative Stress Associated With Arthritis

-Works As Adjuvant Therapy With Other Anti-Arthritic Treatments
+6. Works As Adjuvant Therapy With Other Anti-Arthritic Treatments

 While the benefits of turmeric on its own are reason enough to give this remedy a closer look, some evidence also suggests it could improve quality of life and provide better pain relief for patients on other medication.
-In one instance, patients who were already taking 75 mg of diclofenac sodium to manage their knee OA were given 1000 mg of curcuminoids daily along with their regular medication.
-And while there was no statistically significant difference overall, the group that took the curcuminoids tended to have better results on function in daily living as well as pain.12 So even if you do not go all out with turmeric, you could try it alongside your other treatments to manage arthritis.
+In one instance, patients who were already taking 75 mg of diclofenac sodium to manage their knee osteoarthritis were given 1000 mg of curcuminoids daily along with their regular medication.
+And while there was no statistically significant difference overall, the group that took the curcuminoids tended to have better results on function in daily living as well as pain.15 So even if you do not go all out with turmeric, you could try it alongside your other treatments to manage arthritis.

 How Much Turmeric To Have

-If you have OA, limit intake in capsule form to no more than 400 to 600 mg thrice daily.
+If you have osteoarthritis, limit intake in capsule form to no more than 400 to 600 mg thrice daily.
 Alternatively, if you’re using the powdered root in herbal remedies or cooking, be sure to have not more than 3 gm a day.
 A typical amount would be 0.5 to 1 gm, on average.
-If you have RA, a 500 mg dose taken twice a day will suffice.
-However, these are just indicative numbers from the Arthritis Foundation.13 You should consult a trained medical practitioner or naturopath for your individual case.
+If you have rheumatoid arthritis, a 500 mg dose taken twice a day will suffice.
+However, these are just indicative numbers from the Arthritis Foundation.16 You should consult a trained medical practitioner or naturopath for your individual case.
 Whatever the amount you consume, always buy the powder, root, or medication from a credible source.
 Be wary of unverified online sites where the purity of the product may be questionable.